-The product is not classified as hazardous according to the Globally Harmonized System (GHS)

-EMERGENCY OVERVIEW.
-These products consist of odourless, carbon steel with iron powder, deoxidizers and arc stabilizers, which have a metallic lustre.
+The product is not classified as hazardous according to the Globally Harmonized System (GHS) EMERGENCY OVERVIEW.
+These products consist of odourless, carbon steel sheath, with a flux core, which have a metallic lustre.
 There are no immediate health hazards associated with these products.
 These products are not reactive.
 If involved in a fire, these products may generate irritating fumes and a variety of metal oxides.
 Finely divided dusts of these products may result in explosive air/dust mixtures.
-Emergency responders must wear personal protective equipment suitable for the situation to which they are responding.
 However, some hazardous elements contained in these products can be emitted under certain processing conditions such as but not limited to: burning, melting, cutting, sawing, brazing, grinding, machining, milling, and welding.
 Products in the solid state present no fire or explosion hazard.
 Small chips, fines, and dust may ignite readily, though.
 The following classification information is for the hazardous elements which may be released during processing.
 Emergency responders must wear personal protective equipment suitable for the situation to which they are responding.

-GHS Classification(s) STOT SE - 3, H336 and H335, STOT RE- 1, H372
+GHS Classification(s) STOT SE - 3, H336 and H335

+STOT RE- 1, H372